rak3rman/tibco-oa/README.md

 ```

 Jetbrains Fleet was used as an IDE to develop this project, where run commands are already ready to go ("Make Tests", "Run Tests").
-Otherwise, the test cases can be complied and executed on the command line:
+Otherwise, the test cases can be compiled and executed on the command line:

 ```
 make && ./suite